Tour Arrangements at the Princeton Plasma Physics Laboratory

 Where can I purchase PPPL souvenirs?

-You may be able to purchase souvenirs at our Princeton Plasma Hutch to the right of our cafeteria.
+You may be able to purchase souvenirs at our Princeton Plasma Hutch in our lobby.
 The Laboratory’s Plasma Hutch store has PPPL T-shirts, hats, sweatshirts, vests, mugs and other PPPL goodies available for sale.
 Please let us know in advance if you plan to visit.